chainguard-dev/edu/content/chainguard/migration/migrating-python.md

 ## Chainguard Images for Python Overview

-We distribute two versions of our [Python Chainguard Image:](https://edu.chainguard.dev/chainguard/chainguard-images/reference/python/): a development image that includes shells such as bash and package managers such as pip and a production image that removes these tools for increased security.
-Our production images are tagged as `latest`, while our development images are tagged as `latest-dev`.
+We distribute two versions of our [Python Chainguard Image:](/chainguard/chainguard-images/reference/python/): a development image that includes shells such as ash/bash and package managers such as pip and a production image that removes these tools for increased security.
+Ourpublic production images are tagged as `latest`, while our public development images are tagged as `latest-dev`.

+## Differences from the Docker Official Image

+When migrating your Python application , keep in mind these differences between the [Chainguard Image for Python](/chainguard/chainguard-images/reference/python/) and the [official Docker image](https://hub.docker.com/_/python).

+- The entrypoint for the Chainguard Image for Python is `/usr/bin/python`.
+When running either the `latest` or `latest-dev` versions of the image interactively, you'll be working in the Python interpreter.
+When using `CMD` in your Dockerfiles, provided commands will be passed to `python` by default.
+If you change the path to include binaries from a virtual environment , you should manually set the entrypoint or your Dockerfile will continue to use the included system Python as the entrypoint and you will not have access to installed packages in the virtual environment.
+- Chainguard Images for Python run as the `nonroot` user by default.
+If you need elevated permissions, such as to add packages with `apk`, run the image as `--user root`.
+You should not use the root user in a production scenario.
+- The `/home` and `/home/nonroot` directories are owned by the nonroot user.
+- The `python:latest` Chainguard Image intended for production does not include a `sh`, `ash`, or `bash`.
+See the [Debugging Distroless](/chainguard/chainguard-images/debugging-distroless-images/) guide for advice on resolving issues without the use of these shells.
+- The `python:latest` Chainguard Image does not contain package managers such as `pip` or `apk`.
+See the sections below for guidance on multi-stage builds (recommended)or building your own images on Wolfi (advanced usage).
+- Chainguard Images for Python aim to be lightweight, and you may find that specific packages or dependencies are not included by default.
+The [image details reference](/chainguard/chainguard-images/reference/python/image_specs/) provides specific information on packages, features, and default environment variables for the image.

 ## Migrating a Python Application

 When migrating most containerized Python applications, we recommend building a virtual environment with any needed Python packages using our provided development images, then copying over the virtual environment to our stripped-down production image.
 Chainguard Academy hosts [detailed instructions for a multi-stage build for a CLI-based Python script](/chainguard/chainguard-images/getting-started/python).

 The below Dockerfile provides an example of such a multi-stage build for a simple Flask application.
-You can view a version of this Dockerfile with included sample Flask application and requirements.txt in [this repository](https://github.com/chainguard-dev/cg-images-python-migration/tree/python-only), and the original unmigrated application in the [v0 branch](https://github.com/chainguard-dev/cg-images-python-migration/tree/v0).
+You can view a version of this Dockerfile with included sample Flask application and `requirements.txt` in [this repository](https://github.com/chainguard-dev/cg-images-python-migration/tree/python-only), and the original unmigrated application in the [v0 branch](https://github.com/chainguard-dev/cg-images-python-migration/tree/v0).
 A more complex setup with reverse proxy orchestrated with Docker Compose is provided in the next section.

 ```Dockerfile
 # syntax=docker/dockerfile:1